IBM Cloud Docs

 I sometimes see references to terms like "Vyatta" and "vRouter."
 How do they relate to VRA?

-Vyatta was open source, PC-based router software that was acquired and transitioned to closed source.
+Vyatta was an open source, PC-based router software that became closed source.
 Today, "Vyatta" and "Vyatta OS" describe commercial software adaptations that are derived from that closed source project.
 IBM VRA incorporates elements of Vyatta OS, along with substantial feature and service enhancements available exclusively through IBM Cloud.

 "vRouter" was a short-lived rebranding of Vyatta by its then-owner.
 When seen in documentation, it can be considered synonymous with Vyatta.